Iraq Weapons Inspections Fast Facts

 February 14, 2003 - Blix and ElBaradei brief the UN Security Council.
 Blix reports that the inspectors have not yet found any weapons of mass destruction in Iraq.
 Blix also reports that Iraq is in violation of UN resolutions concerning its al Samoud 2 missile program.

-February 19, 2003 - Inspectors visit the Ibn al Haytham factory northwest of Baghdad and tag 32 al Samoud II missiles.
+February 19, 2003 - Inspectors visit a factory northwest of Baghdad and tag 32 al Samoud 2 missiles.

-February 27, 2003 - Iraq agrees to destroy the country's al Samoud II missile stock.
+February 27, 2003 - Iraq agrees to destroy the country's al Samoud 2 missile stock.
 However, the letter doesn't specify a date that the missile destruction will begin.

-March 10, 2003 - It is revealed that Iraq possesses drone aircraft that could have been used to launch a chemical or biological attack against other countries.
-The plane has a wingspan of 24 feet five inches, which suggests that it could fly further than 150km/93 miles, which is the limit imposed by UN resolutions.

 March 18, 2003 - Inspectors withdraw from Iraq.

-March 20, 2003 - (local time) US and coalition forces begin military action against Iraq.

-October 2, 2003 - David Kay, who heads the US search, reports to intelligence committees for both the House and Senate that the Iraq Survey Group has found no weapons of mass destruction in Iraq.
+October 2, 2003 - David Kay, who heads the US search for weapons of mass destruction, reports to congressional intelligence committees that the Iraq Survey Group has found no such weapons in Iraq.
 Kay says he will need six to nine months to conclude his work.

-January 28, 2004 - After retiring earlier in the month, David Kay tells the Senate Armed Services Committee that there should be an independent investigation into the flawed intelligence about Saddam Hussein's weapons capability.
+January 28, 2004 - After retiring earlier in the month, Kay tells the Senate Armed Services Committee that there should be an independent investigation into the flawed intelligence about Hussein's weapons capability.

-February 6, 2004 - President George W. Bush names a seven-member commission to investigate the nation's intelligence operations, specifically to study the information about Iraq possessing weapons of mass destruction.
+February 6, 2004 - Bush names a seven-member commission to investigate the nation's intelligence operations, specifically to study the information about Iraq possessing weapons of mass destruction.

 October 6, 2004 - The final Iraq Survey Group report is released.
-The report concludes that Saddam Hussein did not possess weapons of mass destruction.
+The report concludes that Hussein did not possess weapons of mass destruction.

-March 2005 - The Special Advisor to the Director of the CIA issues addendums to the Iraq Survey Group Comprehensive Report after additional investigations and intelligence.
+March 2005 - The Special Advisor to the Director of the CIA issues addendums to the Iraq Survey Group Comprehensive Report after additional investigations.

 March 31, 2005 - The Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction reports that the intelligence community was "dead wrong" in its assessments of Iraq's weapons of mass destruction capabilities before the US invasion.

-December 2005 - US inspectors end their search for weapons of mass destruction in Iraq.
+December 2005 - US inspectors end their search for weapons of mass destruction.

 June 29, 2007 - The UN Security Council adopts resolution 1762, terminating the United Nations Monitoring Verification and Inspection Commission's (UNMOVIC) mandate.